 'missingok' means that errors are not to be written logs,

-than we will keep last 50 logs with ‘rotate’,
+then we will keep last 50 logs with 'rotate',

 'notifempty' means that logs are not to be rotated if empty,